-Figure 22: RPS measured from an unbalanced fan shaft (blue) and IAS estimated from the first RPS harmonic (≈24.6 Hz) by a VKF (red) and a Butterworth filter (green).
+Figure 22: RPS measured from an unbalanced fan shaft (blue) and IAS estimated from the first RPS harmonic (≈24.6 Hz) filtered by a VKF (red) and by a Butterworth filter (green).
 The estimated IAS is smooth and uniform and follows the general trend of the measured rotational speed, with no evidence of edge effects.

 5.4.
 IAS Evaluation